jorge-sepulveda/blog/content/posts/2026/04/print-intro.md

 ## The problem

 The dishwasher in our new apartment is kinda small for it's size, causing the dishwasher to either move side to side or tip over if you pulled it.
 There are usually metal tabs on top but what about the sides?
-Something must be done, must be printed...let's get cracking.
+Something must be done, something... must be printed...let's get cracking.

 ### The approach